top of page

 2025

-President Trump has said he is rebuilding wealth based on decades or even a century into the future, and this cannot be measured in very short-term results of America's stock market giants.
+President Trump has repeatedly said he is rebuilding wealth based on decades or even a century into the future, and this cannot be measured in very short-term results of America's stock market giants.

 Next to comments from his Treasury Secretary Scott Bessent, the White House was communicating to markets that Trump now has tolerance for short-term market and economic pain.
+This suggesting this relatively short-term market dip isn't over and that it won't take a lot for further volatility.

 Bobby Shirley